Shippable/docs/sources/deploy/aws-elastic-beanstalk-multiple-environments.md

 ###4.
 Define `deploy-eb-basic-repo`

-* **Description:** `deploy-eb-basic-repo` is a [gitRepo](/platform/workflow/resource/gitrepo/#gitrepo) resource which represents the repository of our application that has all the source and the configuration files we created earlier.
-We need this resource to access and replace content dynamically in the `Docker.aws.json` and `config.yml` files.
+* **Description:** `deploy-eb-basic-repo` is a [gitRepo](/platform/workflow/resource/gitrepo/) resource which represents our application repository that has all the source and the configuration files we created earlier.
+We need this resource to access and replace content dynamically in the `Dockerrun.aws.json` and `config.yml` files.

 * **Required:** Yes.